Neko-Life/Shasha/README.md

 # Shasha
-Shasha Discord Bot of The Life server
+Shasha Discord Bot of The Life Discord Server